-From 2016 entry, for UK students, the government loan towards living costs will be increased up to a maximum of £8,200, and there will be no government grant.
-Details about the Cambridge Bursary Scheme for 2016 entrants will follow, when available.
+For 2017 entry, for UK students, the government loan towards living costs will be increased up to a maximum of £8,430, and there will be no government grant.
+Details about the Cambridge Bursary Scheme for 2017 entrants will follow, when available.

-For EU undergraduates who demonstrate financial need and outstanding academic merit, King’s will offer up to ten awards of typically £2,000 to supplement the Cambridge Bursary such that the total financial support matches that available to UK undergraduates in government loans.
+For EU undergraduates who demonstrate financial need and outstanding academic merit, King’s will offer up to ten awards of typically £2,000 p.a. to supplement the Cambridge Bursary such that the total financial support matches that available to UK undergraduates in government loans.

-Overseas candidates are eligible to apply for financial support from the Cambridge Commonwealth, European and International Trust.
+Overseas candidates are eligible to apply for limited financial support from the Cambridge Commonwealth, European and International Trust.
 King’s offers additional partial overseas studentships of typically £2,000 based on financial need and academic excellence.

 See below for further details of all sources of financial support available at King’s.